 Your coverage should recoup prepaid, nonrefundable expenses like flights and hotels.
 If you've spent $12,000 on a family vacation, make sure your trip cancellation limit covers the full amount.

 Skip CFAR coverage unless you need flexibility to cancel for any reason.
-It adds 40-60% to premiums.
+It adds 40% to 60% to premiums.

-Per-traveler versus per-policy pricing creates significant cost differences.
+Per-traveler versus per-policy pricing leads to large cost differences.
 Some insurers include children at no additional cost, while others charge per person.

 How to Save on Family Travel Insurance

-- Compare Quotes From Multiple Companies: Family premiums vary by up to 300% across providers for identical coverage.
-Compare multiple insurers to find the best rate.
-The most expensive plan in our analysis cost $325, while the cheapest cost $166.
+- Compare quotes from multiple companies: Family premiums differ by up to 300% across providers for identical coverage.
+Get quotes from at least three insurers.
+The most expensive plan cost $325, while the cheapest cost $166.

-- Choose Basic-Tier Plans: Essential plans cost 40-50% less than premium options while covering trip cancellation and emergency medical expenses.
-Basic plans work well for straightforward trips without complex coverage needs.
+- Choose basic-tier plans: Essential plans cost 40% to 50% less than premium options while covering trip cancellation and emergency medical expenses.
+Basic plans suit trips without add-ons like adventure sports or expensive equipment coverage.

-- Compare Plan Tiers Within the Same Insurer: Lower-tier plans can save you $140 or more per trip.
-BHTP offers three tiers (ExactCare Value®, ExactCare®, and ExactCare Extra®) with significant price differences for similar core coverage.
+- Compare plan tiers within the same insurer: Lower-tier plans save you $140 or more per trip.
+BHTP offers three tiers (ExactCare Value®, ExactCare® and ExactCare Extra®) with price differences of up to $140 for similar core coverage.

-- Skip CFAR Unless You Really Need It: Cancel-for-any-reason coverage typically adds 40-60% to your premium.
-Only add CFAR if you truly need flexibility to cancel for any reason.
+- Skip CFAR unless you really need it: Cancel-for-any-reason coverage adds 40% to 60% to your premium.
+Add CFAR only if you need flexibility to cancel for any reason.

-- Book Coverage Within 14 Days: Purchase within 14 days of your initial trip deposit to qualify for pre-existing condition waivers at most insurers.
-Buying early also ensures all trip payments are covered if you need to cancel.
+- Book coverage within 14 days: Purchase within 14 days of your initial trip deposit to qualify for pre-existing condition waivers at most insurers.
+Buying early covers all trip payments if you need to cancel.

 Do kids cost extra on travel insurance?

 It depends on the insurer.
 Some companies include children at no additional cost when traveling with a covered adult.
 Others charge per traveler, which means child premiums may apply.
-Always review plan rules before purchasing.
+Review plan rules before purchasing.

 Why does travel insurance cost more when traveling with a senior?

-Premiums are partly based on medical risk, and older adults have a higher likelihood of claims.
-Adding a 65-year-old increased family premiums by 145%, raising averages from about $143 to about $350.
+Premiums are based partly on medical risk, and older adults have a higher likelihood of claims.
+Adding a 65-year-old increased family premiums by about 55% for comparable international trips, raising averages from $230 to $360.

 Is domestic family travel insurance cheaper than international coverage?